 Program Format

 The MFA in Creative Writing and Poetics is a two-year, on-campus, 48-credit graduate degree.
-Students typically enroll in 9 credit hours per semester and 12 credit hours in the Summer Writing Program (over two summers).
+Students typically enroll in 9 credit hours per semester and 12 credit hours of the Summer Writing Program (each year).
+Graduate students take classes across genres, enabling them to investigate a personal, intensely original writing process and style.

 Course Spotlight